C-Pro/wallet-test/README.md

 ### Running tests

-There are tests for models and http API and one benchmark.
-Tests on models are more elaborate and test payment operation for most error cases and highload situations (100 goroutines with 100 payments each).
+There are tests for models, HTTP API tests and one benchmark.
+Tests on models are more elaborate and do test payment operation for most error cases and highload situations.

+`TestMakePaymentParallel` test creates 1 account with 500USD and 1 account with 600RUB.
+Then another 98 accounts with zero balances, half of them in RUB and half in USD.
+Then 100 goroutines launch and each does 100 payments with random amounts between two accounts selected at random at each iteration.
+Obviously many operations fail because of account currencies mismatch or insufficient balance, but many still do transfer money between corresponding accounts.
+When all goroutines finish, accounts balances are summed up and checked if their collective balance equals 500USD and 600RUB correspondingly.

 API tests are just smoke tests to make shure basic operations work as expected.

+You need to have `mak`e and `go` installed to run tests.

 ```
 $ make test